How to Avoid Overpacking Your Diaper Bag - Baby Chick

 Pack an Activity or Two

 If snacks aren’t working, my son always enjoyed a book where he could turn the pages and feel the textures and crinkle toys.
-As he got older, he also enjoyed window clings, Crayola no-mess markers, and coloring books.
+As he got older, he also enjoyed window clings, Crayola no-mess markers, books, and coloring books.
 I kept all these things in the car for him to do while we were driving.
 When we were out of the car, I would bring a book or two for him to look through or for me to read to him in a waiting room.

 And, of course, pack some extra pairs of pants and shirts for accidents.